Property (QT) for 3-manifold groups: Introduction

 \begin{rem} It is a long-standing problem whether every hyperbolic group is residually finite.
 Wise noted that if every hyperbolic group is residually finite, then any hyperbolic group is omnipotent (see Remark~3.4 in \cite{Wise00}). \end{rem}

-Let us comment on the relation between this work and the previous \cite{NY20}.
+Let us comment on the relation of this work with the previous \cite{NY20}.
 As in \cite{NY20}, the ultimate goal is to utilize Bestvina-Bromberg-Fujiwara's projection complex machinery to obtain actions on quasi-trees.
 The common starting point is the class of special paths developed in \cite{NY20} that record the distances of $X$.
-However, the \textit{flip assumption} on CKA actions was crucially used there: the fiber lines coincide with boundary lines in adjacent Seifert pieces when crossing the JSJ tori .
+However, the flip assumption (see Definition~\ref{defn:flip}) on CKA actions was crucially used there: the fiber lines coincide with boundary lines in adjacent vertex pieces when crossing the boundary plane, roughly speaking.
 Hence, a straightforward gluing construction works in that case but fails in our general setting.
-Our main technical contribution is made here to build a completely different projection system to achieve the same purpose with a more delicate analysis.
-It is worth mentioning a fact that is frequently invoked by many authors: any graph manifolds are quasi-isometric to some flip ones (see \cite{KL98}).
+In this paper, we use a completely different projection system to achieve the same purpose with a more delicate analysis.

+It is worth mentioning the following fact frequently invoked by many authors: any graph manifolds are quasi-isometric to some flip ones (see \cite{KL98}).
 This simplification, however, is useless to address property (QT), as such a quasi-isometry does not respect the group actions.
 Conversely, our direct treatment of any graph manifolds (closed or with nonempty boundary) is new, and we believe it will potentially allow for further applications.

 We now explain how we apply Theorem~\ref{QTCKAThm} to graph manifolds.
 If $M$ is a graph manifold with nonempty boundary then it always admit a Riemannian metric of nonpositive curvature (see \cite{B95}).
-In particular, $\pi(M) \curvearrowright \tilde{M}$ is a CKA action, and thus property (QT) of $\pi_1(M)$ follows from Theorem~\ref{QTCKAThm}.
+In particular, $\pi(M) \curvearrowright \tilde{M}$ is a CKA action, and thus property (QT) of $\pi_1(M)$ follows immediately from Theorem~\ref{QTCKAThm}.
 However, closed graph manifolds may not support any Riemannian metric of nonpositive curvature (see \cite{B95}), so property (QT) in this case does not follow immediately from Theorem \ref{QTCKAThm}.
-We have to make certain modifications on some steps to run the proof of Theorem~\ref{QTCKAThm} for closed graph manifolds (see Section \ref{SSClosedGraphMfd} for details).
+We have to make certain modifications on some steps to run the proof of Theorem~\ref{QTCKAThm} for closed graph manifolds (see Section \ref{sec:qtgraphmld} for details).